Tatwi/QBasic/README.md

 - Arrays, custom data types, and loose long term variables (such as playerName) in camelCase.
 - Temporary variables, counters, and system related variables (like PKEY = INKEY$) in capital letters.
 - I will put related statements on the same line for speed, if it isn't a nightmare to read.
-- Programs will be divided into subs as much as possible, for readability and memory optimization.
+- Programs will be divided into subs as much as possible for readability and memory optimization, but not at the expense of stack space.
 - I don't use LET or CALL.
 - I do use DIM blah AS blah for global variables.